rojo-rbx/rojo/README.md

 The `path` parameter is relative to the project file.

-The `target` starts at `game` and crawls down the tree.
+The `target` parameter is a path to a Roblox object to link the partition to.
+It starts at `game` and crawls down the tree.
 If any objects don't exist along the way, they'll be created as `Folder` instances.

 Run `rojo serve` in the directory containing this project, then press the "Sync In" or "Toggle Polling" buttons in the Roblox Studio plugin to move code into your game.